sangkhochil/java/README.md

 	   (int a)->{System.out.println(a)}; // One argument, will print value of a (int a,int b)-> {a+b};//two argument, will return sum of these two integers
    ```
-   2. You can choose to not declare the type of arguments as it can be inferred from context.
+   2. we can choose to not declare the type of arguments as it can be inferred from context.
    ```java
 		(a,b)->{a+b}; // two argument, will return sum of these two numbers
    ```